simp/simp-doc/docs/getting_started_guide/ISO_Build/Building_SIMP_From_Tarball.rst

 Run the ``build:auto`` rake task to create a bootable ISO:

 ..
 NOTE::
   Do **not** add any whitespace before or after the commas.
-This is an artiface of using ``rake``.
+This is an artifact of using ``rake``.

 .. code::